RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 take a look at the file *sensor_roi_images.tif*.
 You can see the different artifacts discussed above (offset, tilt, etc.).
-In the file *sphere_edge_projection_images.tif*, you see that the default background correction strategy does not work for all measurements.
+In the file *sphere_edge_projection_images.tif*, you see that the default background correction strategy works for the offset and tilt artifacts, but fails when the background phase has quadratic components.
 Furthermore, notice that for the last three measurements no regions of interest (ROIs) were detected with the default parameters.
 As a result, these three measurements are not represented in *sphere_edge_projection_images.tif*.